gftea/book-exploring-async-basics/src/8_0_implementing_our_own_runtime.md

 We introduced two new types here: `Js` and `ThreadPoolTaskKind`.
 First we'll cover `ThreadPoolTaskKind`.

 In our example, we have three kinds of events: a `FileRead` which is a file that has been read, and an `Encrypt` that represents an operation from our `Crypto` module.
-The event `Close` is used to let the threads in our `threadpool` that we're closing the loop and let them finish before we exit our process.
+The event `Close` is used to tell the threads in our `threadpool` that we're closing the loop and let them finish before we exit our process.

 ## ThreadPoolTaskKind